 - The structural capacity of an existing or proposed roof should be considered before proposing a green roof.

-- Green roofs can be combined with a blue roof systems to maximize the effectiveness of stormwater storage while maintaining the aesthetic and recreational value that green roofs provide.
+- Green roofs can be combined with blue roof systems to maximize the effectiveness of stormwater storage while maintaining the aesthetic and recreational value that green roofs provide.

-- Green roof plant palettes should consider seasonality, wind exposure, and drought tolerance to maximize performance year round, especially in colder weather.
+- Green roof plant palettes should consider seasonality, wind exposure, and drought tolerance to maximize performance year-round, especially in colder weather.

 Cost: Green roofs can provide cost savings for a building’s heating and cooling.
-Construction costs of the green roof system are generally more expensive than typically roof construction and vary based on intensity and design.
+Construction costs of the green roof system are generally more expensive than typical roof construction and vary based on intensity and design.
 Maintenance costs are similar to landscape maintenance costs with occasional mechanical upkeep.

 Maintenance: Regular maintenance activities include inspections, debris and sediment disposal, and frequent vegetation management.